richieleytongt/richieleytongt/README.md

-👋 Hola, soy Richie!
+# Hola, soy Richie!

-I'm a PhD student at University of the Witwatersrand working on Motorsport and Optimal Control projects.
+I'm a private race engineer and PhD student at University of the Witwatersrand working on Motorsport and Optimal Control projects.
 - 📫 richieleytongt@outlook.com
 - ☕ Fun fact: No tomo cafe